ops-catalog/examples/README.md

 ### Ops Catalog with minimal data
-If you have resource constraint, you can run selected profile as well and accordingly update engines list in docker/ops-catalog/conf/discovery.yaml or fulfillment.yaml
+If you have resource constraint, you can run selected profile as well and accordingly update engines list in setup/containers/ops-catalog/conf/discovery.yaml or fulfillment.yaml

 We can run the command like below to bring up ops catalog API, a stand-in for objects in a Kubernetes cluster,  a postgres instance with two databases and a basic UI.

 ```
-docker compose --env-file docker/.minimal -f docker/docker-compose.yaml --profile minimal up -d
+./run.sh scenario minimal
 ```

 To test discovery and fulfillment, create a new schema against the running postgres.